webplatform/docs/css/properties/break-inside/index.md

 |Animatable=No
 |Values={{CSS Property Value
 |Data Type=auto
 |Description=Default.
-A page break or column break is determined  by the flow of content.
+A page/column/region break is determined  by the flow of content.
 }}{{CSS Property Value
 |Data Type=avoid
-|Description=A page break or column break is not allowed within the content block.
+|Description=A page/column/region break is not allowed within the content block.
 }}{{CSS Property Value
 |Data Type=avoid-page
 |Description=A page break is not allowed within the content block.
 }}{{CSS Property Value
 |Data Type=avoid-column
 |Description=A column break is not allowed within the content block.
+}}{{CSS Property Value
+|Data Type=avoid-region
+|Description=A region break is not allowed within the content block.
 }}
 }}
 {{Examples_Section